 Students apply for the program during their 8th grade year.
-Applications are due by February 3, 2023.
-Students are reviewed and scored based on the following criteria: grades in core subject areas, standardized test results, teacher recommendations and a student writing sample.
+Applications are due by February 3, 2025.
+Students are reviewed and scored based on the following criteria: grades in core subject areas, teacher recommendations, and a student writing sample.
 Students are required to follow the course sequence and requirements as they are listed below and are only permitted to exit the program at the end of the school year.